adithyaappu/quant-ux-docs/README.md

 [todo]: update the image
 ```

-This will not show up in the markdown preview. use same `type-id` through out to classify comments, which is useful while searching for tasks.
+This will not show up in the markdown preview. use same `type-id` throughout to classify comments, which is useful while searching for tasks.
 Currently used `type-id`s are,

 - todo